ferbj/-Ravn-Challenge-Backend-Fernando/README.md

 All documentation is in the "docs" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started, here's how we recommend you read the docs:

-First, read docs/intro/install.txt for instructions on installing Django.
+First, read doc$intro/install.txt for instructions on installing Django.
-Next, work through the tutorials in order (docs/intro/tutorial01.txt, docs/intro/tutorial02.txt, etc.).
+Next, work through the tutorials in order (doc$intro/tutorial01.txt, doc$intro/tutorial02.txt, etc.).
-If you want to set up an actual deployment server, read docs/howto/deployment/index.txt for instructions.
+If you want to set up an actual deployment server, read doc$howto/deployment/index.txt for instructions.
-You'll probably want to read through the topical guides (in docs/topics) next; from there you can jump to the HOWTOs (in docs/howto) for specific problems, and check out the reference (docs/ref) for gory details.
+You'll probably want to read through the topical guides (in doc$topics) next; from there you can jump to the HOWTOs (in doc$howto) for specific problems, and check out the reference (doc$ref) for gory details.
-See docs/README for instructions on building an HTML version of the docs.
+See doc$README for instructions on building an HTML version of the docs.
 Docs are updated rigorously.
 If you find any problems in the docs, or think they should be clarified in any way, please take 30 seconds to fill out a ticket here: https://code.djangoproject.com/newticket

 To get more help: